How to Perform Competitive Analysis

 Collect data with these competitive analysis tools

-Once you know which competitors you’ll be studying, it’s time to start diving into research and data collection for your competitive analysis.
+Once you know which competitors you’ll study, it’s time to start researching and collecting data for your competitive analysis.

-The good news is that today there are many different tools and software available that can make data collection for your competitive analysis simpler, more efficient, and more accurate.
+The good news is that today, many different tools and software are available that can make data collection for your competitive analysis simpler, more efficient, and more accurate.

-SpyFu is a competitive intelligence consulting company that includes competitor SEO audit, competitor link analysis, competitor traffic sources, and competitor conversion rates.
+SpyFu is a competitive intelligence consulting company that includes competitor SEO audits, competitor link analyses, competitor traffic sources, and competitor conversion rates.

 SpyFu has been providing SEO services for those interested in understanding their competition since 2001.
-SpyFu aims to evaluate the online performance of your business as well as competitors so the client can make more informed decisions on what they should be doing online.
+SpyFu aims to evaluate your business’s and competitors’ online performance so the client can make more informed decisions about what they should be doing online.

-SpyFu competitor’s SEO audit looks at competitors’ organic and paid keywords and analyzes how these search engine terms affect both position and click-through rate (CTR).
-The customer will know how to customize their own campaign strategy by knowing where to allocate budgeting based on accurate data from competitor reports.
+SpyFu’s competitor SEO audit examines competitors’ organic and paid keywords and analyzes how these search engine terms affect position and click-through rate (CTR).
+Based on accurate data from competitor reports, the customer will know how to customize their own campaign strategy by determining where to allocate budgeting.

 Other resources that can help you gather key insights into different aspects of your competition’s marketing approach.